 Lately, I’d be so obsessed with her show–had been mainlining it since the holidays and plastering everything and everybody with MTM references.
 (I’d posted about her on Facebook last night, which today floored all but those who most ardently believe in my witchy powers.)
 With some scary professional and personal changes on the horizon, I guess I just needed to revisit her Capricorn capability, not to mention the solidarity she shared with Rhoda.
-It connected me to my girlhood dream of adult womanhood and a standard of ladyfriendship that I’d never abandoned.
-My girlfriends are Marys or Rhodas, all of them, and with these broads I don’t just go out on the town.
+It connected me to my girlhood dream of adult womanhood and a standard of grownup-lady friendship that I’d never abandoned.
+My girlfriends are Marys and Rhodas, all of us, and with these broads I don’t just go out on the town.
 I clean, cook, craft, dish, and, of course, plan empires.
 This is what Mary Tyler Moore gave us: a vision of modernity that preserved only the good parts of the bad old days—namely, the coziness and the grace.
-I love you Mary, and I always will.
+We love you Mary, and always will.
 Thank you for being one of my generation’s good mothers.
 Scratch that.
-Great.
+Great mother.